EthanJones317/ethan-jones/README.md

-- 👋 Hi, I’m @EthanJones317
+- 👋 Hi

-- 👀 I’m interested in
+- 👀

-- 🌱 I’m currently learning
+- 🌱 I’m currently
-- 💞️ I’m looking to collaborate on
+- 💞️ I’m looking

-- 📫 How to reach me: @ihateliving53 on x.com
+- 📫 How to reach me

 - 😄 Pronouns: it/was

-- ⚡ Fun fact: I was arrested on the 12th March, 2018 for disclosed reasons.
+- ⚡ Fun fact: I was arrested on the 12th